p8queen/RanForestEvenOdd/README.md

 # Support vector Machine

-Testing a classification problem the I thought one night over the pillow.
+Testing a classification problem that I thought one night over the pillow.